stuwilmur/micro-table/API.md

   { a: 2, b: 2 } ];
 */
 ```
 If the incoming table has columns that share names with those the existing table, then the values in the incoming columns 'win', i.e. they replace those in the existing table.
-Consider the following merge, where both tables share the column *c*:
+Consider the following merge, where both tables share the column *b*:
 ```javascript
 const existing = [
   {a: 1, b:2},